 As with any new piece of equipment, the employer who has it on site has an obligation to train employees to use it.
 Conveniently, Epipen Canada provides free training kits and interactive training videos at www.epipen.ca.

 One concern that would need to be addressed during the training on the use of auto-injectors is the possibility of user error.
 If you put your thumb on the wrong end, you could end up injecting yourself with the epinephrine.
 For most people, this just causes a huge adrenaline rush and perhaps some temporary circulation changes in the digit that was stabbed by the needle.
 The other issue that will arise is that the epinephrine that was destined for the person in distress, is no longer available unless another EpiPen is on site.

 Lastly, if you are going to keep it in stock, make sure it is up-to-date.
 You can check the date on the device or sign up for a free email reminder at www.epipen.ca.

 Dianne Rende is the executive director of St. John Ambulance, Peel Dufferin Branch.
-As Canada’s leading authority in first aid, St. John Ambulance is dedicated to improving health and safety at work, at home and at play.
-Rende can be reached by email at email@example.com
+As Canada’s leading authority in first aid, St. John Ambulance is a not-for-profit dedicated to improving health and safety at work, at home and at play.
+Rende can be reached by email at firstname.lastname@example.org

 or for more information visit www.sja.ca